 Engineering maintainabilityA production-grade engineering platformOur in-house implementation stack provides a stable, manageable, programmable engineering environment—not merely exposing raw low-level kernel interfaces

-The question shifts from “can we go faster?” to whether ten-million-scale PPS throughput can be deployed safely and reliably in production, and kept easy to manage and maintain.
+The question shifts from “can we go faster?” to whether single-machine million-scale PPS throughput together with fully dynamic complex defense policies can be deployed safely and reliably in production, and kept easy to manage and maintain.

 OpenResty Edge organizes defense settings into four top-down tiers aligned with real topology, so large enterprises can separate responsibilities and administrative domains: